jeffhonghou/used_car_analysis/README.md

 - Display the first 5 rows.
 ### Step 4:
 - Display the total missing value percentages per column.
-#### Step 4.1
+##### Step 4.1
 - The 'size' column will be dropped due to having more than 70% missing values, which makes it unreliable for analysis.
-Additionally, based on domain knowledge, the 'VIN' and 'id' columns are unique identifiers and are unlikely to have any meaningful impact on the car’s price.
-The 'region','model', and 'state' columns are also dropped to avoid large number of columns after applying the One-hot encoding.
+Additionally, based on domain knowledge, the 'id' and 'VIN' columns are unique identifiers and are unlikely to have any meaningful impact on the car’s price.
+The 'region' and 'model' columns are also dropped since we will have the 'manufacturer' and 'state' columns.
+##### Step 4.2
+- Drop data with 0 price.
+##### Step 4.3
+- Now we replace the missing data using mode.
 ### Step 5
 - Use plots to detect the potential relationships between each of the numeric features and the price.
 ### Step 6